Chain of Responsibility

 - The vast majority of times we can answer your questions without hesitation.

-- We are a small family owned business, not a big corporate provider that possibly only treat you as a number.
+- We are a small family owned business, that will treat and respect you as a valued client, not as a source of income.

 - We never cancel our courses, once committed, the course goes ahead, regardless of numbers.

-- Many RTO’s attempt to engage our services regularly to deliver training on their behalf.
+- Many RTO’s attempt to engage our services regularly to deliver training on their behalf and will at times put their own trainers on our courses to learn from us.